Healthy Lakes Depend On Volunteers!

 Secchi transparency charts

-To view The Vermont Inland Lake Score Card for Shadow Lake with data on Shadow Lake’s overall health trend click here.
+To view The Vermont Inland Lake Score Card trends for Shadow Lake with data on Shadow Lake’s overall health trend click here.

 The Vermont Invasive Patrollers (VIP) is a network of citizen volunteers who opt to become ‘VIPs’, by participating in state run workshops to learn how to identify and survey for aquatic invasive species that pose the greatest threat to our Vermont lakes and agree to monitor a water body they frequent or care about for the early detection of aquatic invasive species.
 Volunteers physically inspect the shoreline at least once in the summer by snorkeling, wading, or utilizing small watercraft.
 The survey data is collected and submitted annually to the state’s Lakes Program.